How to pay for a wedding

 1. Use cash and savings

 Paying for your wedding with cash on hand and from your savings can help you avoid accruing debt and interest.
-Offering to pay in cash may give you some negotiating power.
-Vendors may be willing to give you a discount in exchange for immediate payment.
+Offering to pay in cash may also give you some negotiating power with vendors, as they may be willing to give you a discount in exchange for immediate payment.

 3. Ask family and friends for contributions